sambabhouria/gitHub-users-application/README.md

 # GitHub Users App

-This small project is built as test challenge in order to practice using Redux-Toolkit (latest recommendation of redux guide).
+This small project is built in order to practice using Redux-Toolkit with respect to the best practices and latest recommendations from redux style guide.

 * React
 * Redux